 Federal legislation requires all recipients of FTA funding to develop a TAM Plan and update the plan every four years.
-The Cape Cod Regional Transit Authority (CCRTA) is required to develop agency-specific TAM targets and the Cape Cod MPO is required to develop regional targets.
-The Cape Cod MPO has adopted CCRTA's FY 2019 CCRTA TAM targets for the Cape Cod region as represented in Table 7.
+The Cape Cod Regional Transit Authority (CCRTA) latest TAM plan was prepared in November 2018 and identified agency-specific TAM targets.
+The CCRTA's latest FY 2020 TAM targets for the Cape Cod region are presented in Table 7.
+The Cape Cod MPO adopted the FY 2020 TAM targets for the Cape Cod region in May 2019.